bmone/o365services/README.md

-# PowerShell Module - O365Services
+## O365Services
+Module to make a PowerShell connection to Office 365 services a bit easier.
+Have a dependency on CredStore module.

 Initial alpha version - not really usable.
-Have a dependency on CredStore module.